“Am I the Problem?” 7 Signs Of A Toxic Person

 Engaging in self-reflection can help you answer the question, “Am I the problem?”
 You may make healthy adjustments to enhance your mental health and relationships if you become aware of your harmful traits.

-Remember, self-improvement is a gradual process, and it requires consistent effort.
-Acknowledging the problem is the first step towards making a positive adjustment.
-Here are some personalized approaches for addressing each toxic behaviour.
+Here are some personalized approaches for addressing each toxic behavior.
 Here are the steps to deal with poisonous traits:

 • Pause and reflect on your thoughts and feelings, whether you’re genuinely a victim or defaulting to this mindset.
 Acknowledge your role in situations and take responsibility for your actions.
 Meditation can help you answer the questions of why you behave in a specific way.